benknoble/benknoble.github.io/_posts/2018-06-21-til-day-four-my-two-cents.md

 stepping up to work on things outside of our own areas.

-I learned from this that my role in Infra is to make sure everybody else can do their jobs effectively--they have better things to do than to wait on builds to finish.
+I learned from this that my role in Infra is to make sure everybody else can do their jobs effectively---they have better things to do than to wait on builds to finish.

 If you haven't figured out the title yet, the first Cent is the OS, and the